rwaples/popgen2017-pink_salmon/README.md

 ## Program
 * Apply data filters (PLINK)
-* Explore patterns of population structure pink salmon and visual the ffect of data filters
+* Explore patterns of population structure pink salmon
+* Visualize the effect of data filters
 * Estimate pairwise linkage disequilibrium (LD) between all SNPs in each population
-* Use the LD estimates to estiamte effective population size (N<sub>e</sub>) in each population
+* Use the LD estimates to estimate effective population size (N<sub>e</sub>) in each population
 * Compare estimates of the census (N<sub>c</sub>) and effective (N<sub>e</sub>) population sizes

 ## Learning outcomes